-In this chapter, we are learning in detail about herbal smoking, its benefits, indications, timing, contra indication etc. This is the 21st chapter of Ashtangahrudayam Sutrasthana, written by Acharya Vagbhata, son of Vaidyapathi Simhagupta.
+In this chapter, we will learn in detail about herbal smoking, its benefits, indications, timing, contra indication etc. This is the 21st chapter of Ashtangahrudayam Sutrasthana, written by Acharya Vagbhata, son of Vaidyapathi Simhagupta.

-The person who wishes to take care of his health should inhale herbal smoke daily to treat or to prevent the onset of diseases of the parts above the shoulders, arising from – increases of kapha and Vata.
+The person who wishes to take care of his health should inhale herbal smoke daily to treat or to prevent the onset of diseases of the parts above the shoulders, arising from – increase of Kapha and Vata.
 1

-Snigdha Dhuma – lubricating, also known as Mrudu (Soft) / Prayogika – useful in Vata imbalance.
+Snigdha Dhuma – lubricating, also known as Mrudu (Soft) / Prayogika Dhuma – useful in Vata imbalance.

 Dhuma Anarhah– person unsuitable for inhalation –

 Inhalation of smoke should not be done for persons who are suffering from

 Udara – ascites, intestinal obstruction,

 Meha – diabetes, urinary tract disorders,